 The Floata Seafood Restaurant is a Chinese restaurant that hosts a lot of different events.
-Anything from parties, fund raising to weddings events as well as operating as a regular Chinese restaurant.
+Anything from parties, fundraising to wedding events as well as operating as a regular Chinese restaurant.
 It is a large venue and can easily hold 300 guests and maxing out at about 500.
 The room can be partitioned for smaller groups as well.
+Floata is a unique venue when compared to other restaurant venues I’ve attended such as the Horizons restaurant.

 Located on the fourth floor of one of the older buildings in Chinatown, the Floata is a bit difficult to find.
 There are signs going up each level in the parkade but they are a little bit confusing.
 You may find yourself a little lost so I would recommend your guests travelling down a day earlier to scope the location out.
 That way, when you arrive on the day of your event, you will know where you are going…or you could make a detailed map for them.